dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 There is a catch with these siamese images.
 If we had just two similar images we would run to a problem called collapse.

-We avoid collapsing  by introducing contrastive images to the original chess pieces.
+We avoid collapse by introducing contrastive images to the original chess pieces.
 Contrastive image means _somehow_ different from the original.

 ![collapse problem](/images/2021/07/ssl.energy.gif)